'Jujutsu Kaisen' x Crocs: Crunchyroll Unveils Limited-Edition Collection

 When is the ‘Jujutsu Kaisen’ x Crocs collection releasing and what are they priced at?

 Jujutsu Kaisen x Crocs have been released worldwide except for Russia and are available to shop on the Crocs’ official website, through specific Crocs retail outlets partner retail stores and online platforms.
-These footwear are priced between USD 39.99 (HKD 311) and USD 59.99 (HKD 467).
+These footwear are priced between USD 39.99 (INR 3,333) and USD 59.99 (INR 5,000).

 Given their popularity, they are bound to sell out quickly.
 So, what are you waiting for?
 Go grab a pair while they’re still available!